JMRMEDEV/frontend-course/lesson-2/README.md

 ### color

-Allow us to change the "front" color of an element.
-Mostly used for ps, icons and more.
+Allow us to change the **"front"** color of an element.
+Mostly used for texts, icons and more.

 **Example:**